 Sensorweb is also called Internet of Things or Cyber-physical Systems.
-If Internet is viewed as the circulatory system connecting the world, then Sensorweb can be said as the nervous system sensing the world: extracting timely information for efficient decision support and quick corrective actions.
-MIT Technology Review listed it as one of the top ten emerging technologies in 21st century that will change the world.
+If Internet is viewed as the circulatory system connecting the world, then Sensorweb can be said as the nervous system sensing the world.
+Our research is fundamentally motivated by this vision and focuses on the networked sensing, communication, computing and security.

 Active Research Projects: